Statistical mechanics approach to 1-bit compressed sensing: Cavity-inspired signal recovery algorithm

 A distinctive feature of the above set of equations is that they are free from tuning parameters such as $\lambda$ and $\delta$ in RFPI, which is highly beneficial in practical use.
-It is therefore unfortunate that in most cases the naive iterations of (\ref{BPnaive1})--(\ref{BPnaive4}) hardly converge, which is considered a consequence of RSB \cite{Kabashima2003}.
+It is therefore unfortunate that in most cases the naive iterations of (\ref{BPnaive1})$\rightarrow$(\ref{BPnaive2}), (\ref{Gamma})$\rightarrow$(\ref{BPnaive3})$\rightarrow$(\ref{BPnaive4}), (\ref{eq:B})$\rightarrow$(\ref{BPnaive1})$\cdots$ hardly converge, which is considered a consequence of RSB \cite{Kabashima2003}, while a similar approach offers successful results for various other problems of compressed sensing \cite{Rangan2011,Bayati2011}.